Chirag-GH/data-warehouse-analytics-pipeline/README.md

-for this project:

-# Data Warehouse and Analytics Project
+# Data Warehouse and Analytics Pipeline

-Welcome to the **Data Warehouse and Analytics Project** repository!
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This project demonstrates an end-to-end data solution that combines **data engineering and analytics**, covering the complete lifecycle from raw data ingestion to generating actionable business insights.

+It is designed as a portfolio project to showcase practical implementation of:

+* Modern data warehousing techniques
+* ETL pipeline design
+* Data modeling for analytics
+* SQL-driven reporting and insight generation

 ---

 ## Data Architecture

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:

 ![Data Architecture](docs/data_architecture.png)

 1. **Bronze Layer**: Stores raw data as-is from the source systems.
 Data is ingested from CSV Files into SQL Server Database.